kelly-rose/react_redux_tutorial/README.md

 1. Navigate to `/server` in your terminal
     1. run `npm install`.
-    1. run `npm run dev` to start the server
+    1. run `nodemon` to start the server

 1. Navigate to `/client` in a new terminal window
-    1. run `yarn install`
+    1. run `npm install`
-    1. run `yarn start` to start the webpack dev server
+    1. run `npm start` to start the webpack dev server

 1. Navigate to `localhost:3000` in your browser